guilsa/news-scraper/readme.md

 - The machine runs headless (no monitor, boots directly to terminal) and is plugged directly into the router.
 - The box is exposed to other computers in the LAN (local domain name resolution) using avahi-daemon.

+# Environment Variables

+PM2 is used with `production` environment variables set in `ecosystem.config.js`.

 # PM2 Commands:

 As opposed to restart, which kills and restarts the process, reload achieves a 0-second-downtime reload.
 To reload an app: